Zendro-dev/zendro/README.md

 1. copy starter pack to folder <your_application_name>
 2. clone `single-page-app` & `graphql-server` & `graphiql-auth` repositories from GitHub (version: see `zendro_dependencies.json`)
 3. install packages for each repository
-4. copy seeders to graphql-server and create templates of environment variables for each repository
+4. create templates of environment variables for each repository
 5. **-d** or **--dockerize**: keep Dockerfiles (default: false).
 Set to be true, keep Dockerfiles.
 Default: remove Dockerfiles and initUserDb.sh
 6. a welcome interface
-7. hints: edit config files if necessary
+7. hints: edit config files if necessary.
+And there are two example files for the configuration of all supported storage types with docker setup, namely `./config/data_models_storage_config_example.json` and `./docker-compose-dev-example.yml`

 * without docker setup: ./graphql-server/config/data_models_storage_config.json
 * with docker setup: ./config/data_models_storage_config.json
 * ./graphql-server/.env